Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 Participants and Audiences:

 Proposals must describe both the primary and secondary audiences for the program, including numbers anticipated to be reached.
 Primary audiences are those who will participate directly in the program(s), while secondary audiences are those who will be reached by the project’s primary audiences, as a result of their participation, or through any follow-on activities build into the primary program.
 For example, in a teacher training program, the primary audience would be the teachers who will be trained, while the secondary audience would be their students.
 Audiences who are considered a priority for grants funded under this APS are:

-- Jordanian youth (people under 35), especially in areas outside of Amman or in traditionally underserved communities;
+- Jordanian youth (under 35), especially in areas outside of Amman or in traditionally underserved communities;

 - Women and girls;